selimcalli/KaMERaMAN-Dataset/README.md

 1. License Information

 This dataset is a compilation and harmonization of multiple public data sources.
+* Direct download of the public data from national hydrometeorological institutions,
+* Digitization of the published theses, reports, and discharge annuals,
+* Directly shared data by the colleagues.

 This aggregate dataset is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

 Reason for License Choice: This license was selected to comply with the restrictive requirements of the constituent data sourced from Austria (licensed under CC BY 4.0 NC), which prohibits commercial redistribution.